How We Eat

 Underhill shows how food intersects with every major battle we face today, from political and environmental to economic and racial.
 Is our food system broken?
 Underhill invites you to discover how we produce, process, distribute, and consume food.

 What Women Want

-Underhill examines how women’s role as homemaker has evolved into homeowner, and what women look for in a home.
-How the home gym and home office are linked to the women’s health movement and homebased businesses.
+Underhill examines how women’s role as homemakers has evolved into a homeowner, and what women look for in a home.
+How the home gym and home office are linked to the women’s health movement and home-based businesses.
 Why the refrigerator has trumped the store as the seminal appliance.
 How every major hotel chain in the world has redesigned rooms and services for the female business traveler.
 Why some malls, appealing to women, are succeeding while others fail.
-Office product super stores like Staples, Office Depot, and Office Max have evolved an integrated web presence that works for women.
+Office product superstores like Staples, Office Depot and Office Max have evolved an integrated web presence that works for women.
 And dealers take note that more than half the cars on the road in North America are driven by women.

 Why We Buy